13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 #7: Dog Birthday Muffins with Paw & Bone Biscuit Toppers

-Your golden probably loses her mind the second you even look at the treat drawer.
-Now picture six little muffins sitting in a tray, topped with paw prints and dog bones, two birthday candles stuck right in the middle one.
-That’s the kind of thing that makes your pup spin in circles before you even set the tray down.
+I know your dog probably goes crazy when you even think about looking in the treat drawer.
+So just picture these six little muffins in a tray, with paw prints and dog bones on top, and two birthday candles sticking out of one of the middle muffins.
+That’s all I’m saying.
+Your dog will spin in circles before you even set the tray down.

-These are made with real, simple ingredients — no mystery stuff.
+They are made with real ingredients.
+No mystery stuff.

 Ingredients: